jundalisay/spblist/content/en/research/sarkar/sociology/part-03c.md

 This great responsibility must never be entrusted to those who are themselves criminals.
 Unless and until such people correct themselves, they will not be given any social value, though in no way will they be denied human value.

 At present social value is given importance, but those who are selected to discharge social responsibility do not possess the aforesaid qualities.

 They have occupied their posts on the strength of their money or on the basis of patronage, but this has not resulted in any collective welfare.
 That is why there is an instruction in our social scripture:

 Do not be misled by anyone’s tall talk.
 Judge merit by seeing the performance.
 Remember, whatever position one is in offers sufficient opportunity to work.

 One whose character is not in accordance with Yama-Niyama should not get opportunity [[to become]] a representative.… to [[vest]] an incompetent person with power means to push society towards destruction knowingly and deliberately. (“Society” in Caryacarya Part 2, 1999)

-The sadvipras will install qualified persons in power, and the social order which will be evolved by virtue of their leadership will give due importance to one and all.
+The sadvipras will install qualified persons in power.
+The social order which will be evolved by virtue of their leadership will give due importance to one and all.

 In this new society based on Neohumanism, everyone will find their life worth living.
 All will regain their lost positions of honour.

 March 1970